aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         source ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/install/setup.bash

-1. Set the mode of the DeepRacer via `ctrl_pkg` to `followtheleader` using the following ROS2 service call:
+1. Set the mode of the AWS DeepRacer via `ctrl_pkg` to `followtheleader` using the following ROS 2 service call:

         ros2 service call /ctrl_pkg/vehicle_state deepracer_interfaces_pkg/srv/ActiveStateSrv "{state: 3}"

-1. Enable `followtheleader` mode using the following ROS2 service call:
+1. Enable `followtheleader` mode using the following ROS 2 service call:

         ros2 service call /ctrl_pkg/enable_state deepracer_interfaces_pkg/srv/EnableStateSrv "{is_active: True}"

-### Changing the `MAX_SPEED` scale of the DeepRacer:
+### Changing the `MAX_SPEED` scale of the AWS DeepRacer

-You can modify the `MAX_SPEED` scale of the DeepRacer using a ROS2 service call in case the car isn’t moving as expected.
+You can modify the `MAX_SPEED` scale of the AWS DeepRacer using a ROS 2 service call in case the car isn’t moving as expected.
 This can occur because of the vehicle battery percentage, the surface on which the car is operating, or for other reasons.

-1. Switch to the root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Navigate to the Follow the Leader(FTL) workspace:
+1. Navigate to the FTL workspace:

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash